-(1) The Faculty member may accept a class from the existent unstaffed classes within their primary discipline.
-In the event there are no unstaffed classes available, or the Faculty member is not adequately prepared to teach the section(s) available, proceed to next step below.

-- (2) Alternatively, if the Faculty member's Administrator sees student demand to use the FTEF from the canceled class to open a new section of a class within the Faculty member's primary discipline, the Faculty member may agree to teach that class.
-It is understood that the new section may be scheduled at a different time, or in a different format (e.g., online vs. faceto-face) than the section cancelled.
-If such action isn't feasible, or otherwise if the Load underage remains unresolved, proceed to the next step. - (3) If the Faculty member has scheduled overload and/or unbanked carryover, the combined Calculated A Hour (CAH) value of which is greater than that of the cancelled class, it will be used to cover the underage. - (4) In consultation with the Faculty member's Administrator, bumping of a Part-time Faculty member may occur to satisfy the current semester's Load underage, in accordance with Article 18H.
-Bumping of a Part-time Faculty member shall only occur prior to the first day of class. - (5) If the Faculty member and Administrator cannot agree on a course to satisfy the Load underage, the Administrator will attempt to assign the Faculty member a class, subject to the restrictions following.
-In the event the class is online, and the Faculty member is not adequately prepared, according to the process of the Distance Education committee at the college, and the Faculty member's unbanked carryover does not have the amount of Calculated A Hour (CAH) equal to or greater than the cancelled class, the Faculty member will carry a Load underage to be made up according to Article 10D.9. - (6) If the Faculty member does not clear underage within the time frame according to Article 10D.9, the Faculty Member's workload bank may be invaded to clear the underage, to the extent they have a positive balance in their workload bank.
+- (1) When a The Faculty member experiences a class cancellation, they must may accept a class from the existent unstaffed classes within the Faculty member's their primary discipline.
+In the event the unstaffed classes is online, and the there are no unstaffed classes available, or and the Faculty member is not adequately prepared to teach the course section(s) available, proceed to next step below. - (2) Alternatively, if the Faculty member's Administrator sees student demand to use the FTEF from the canceled class to open a new section of a class within the Faculty member's primary discipline, the Faculty member may agree to teach that class.
+It is understood that the new section may be scheduled at a different time, or in a different format (e.g., online vs. faceto-face) than the section canceled.
+If such action isn't feasible, or otherwise if the Load underage remains unresolved, proceed to the next step. - (3) (2) If the Faculty member has scheduled overload and/or unbanked carryover, the combined Calculated A Hour (CAH) value of which is greater than that of the cancelled class, it will be used to cover the underage. in accordance with Article 18H. - (4) (3) In consultation with the Faculty member's Administrator, bumping of a Part-time Faculty member may occur to satisfy the current semester's Load underage, in accordance with Article 18H.
+Bumping of a Part-time Faculty member shall only occur prior to the first day of class. - (5) (4) If the Faculty member and Administrator cannot agree on a course to satisfy the Load underage, the Administrator will attempt to assign the Faculty member a class, subject to the restrictions following.
+In the event the class is online, and the Faculty member is not adequately prepared to teach the course, according to the process of the Distance Education committee at the college, and the Faculty member's unbanked carryover does not have the amount of Calculated A Hour (CAH) equal to or greater than the cancelled class, the Faculty member will carrya Load underage to be made up according to Article 10D.9. - (6) If the Faculty member does not clear underage within the time frame according to Article 10D.9, the Faculty Member's workload bank may be invaded to clear the underage, to the extent they have a positive balance in their workload bank.